jonmosco/kube-ps1/README.md

 (<logo>|<cluster>:<namespace>)
 ```

+## Enabling/Disabling

+If you want to stop showing Kubernetes status on your prompt string temporarily
+run `kubeoff`.
+You can enable it again by running `kubeon`.

 ## Colors

 The colors are of my opinion.
 Blue was used as the prefix to match the Kubernetes